 - (c) To the extent that one or more of the counties included in a proposed project to be funded pursuant to this section are counties affected by the loss of exclusive franchise rights provided for in G.S.
 62-36A(b), the Commission may conclude that the public interest requires that the person obtaining the franchise or funding pursuant to this section be given an exclusive franchise and that the existing franchise be canceled.
 Any new exclusive franchise granted under this subsection shall be subject to the provisions of G.S.
-62-36A(b). - (d) The Commission, after hearing, shall adopt rules to implement this section as soon as practicable.
+62-36A(b).
+This subsection does not apply to gas districts formed under Article 28 of Chapter 160A of the General Statutes. - (d) The Commission, after hearing, shall adopt rules to implement this section as soon as practicable.
 The Commission and Public Staff shall report to the Joint Legislative Utility Review Committee on the use of funding provided under this section in conjunction with the reports required under G.S.
 62-36A."